Issues and bug reports

 - Ask for assistance in our community channels if you're unsure if it's really a bug.

-- Search for similar, existing tickets.
+- Search for similar, existing issues.
 You can list all issues across modules, then add your search phrase at the start of the existing search filters (for example all issues with label "type/ux")

 - Is this a security issue?
-Please follow our separate reporting guidelines below.
+Please follow our security reporting guidelines below.

 Lastly, don't get your hopes up too high.
-Unless your issue is a blocker affecting a large number of users, don't expect SilverStripe developers to jump onto it right way.
+Unless your issue is a blocker affecting a large number of users, don't expect Silverstripe developers to jump onto it right way.
 Your issue is a starting point where others with the same problem can collaborate with you to develop a fix.
 If this bug is a blocker for you, then submitting a pull request is the best way to ensure it gets fixed.

 In order to gain interest and feedback in your feature, we encourage you to present it to the community through the community channels.